udacity/create-your-own-adventure/english/hospital_bed/hospital_bed.md

 Just then, a crazed ostrich smacks into you at full-speed.
-Your phone flies out of your hands and you hit the pavement.

-You wake up in the hospital tied down to your bed.
-IV's trickle into your veins.
-You shout, but you're all alone.
-You see your phone at your side, but it's just out of reach.
+You wake up in the hospital.
+You see your phone, but it's just out of reach.

 What do you do?

-[Wait, and hope for the best] (..existential-dread/existential-dread.md)
+[Wait, and hope for the best] (../existential-dread/existential-dread.md)

-[Ask the cat that just walked in for help] (..ask-a-cat/cat.md)
+[Ask the cat that just walked in for help] (../ask-a-cat/cat.md)